 Promising findings in animals often don’t translate to benefits for people, with around 95% of cancer drugs ultimately failing.
 Testing on animals is not only inhumane but is letting down cancer sufferers because scientists are missing crucial knowledge about how the disease develops and spreads as well as potential drug targets.

 More humane, human-relevant, and effective ways of studying metastatic cancer are urgently needed if we are going to improve survival.

-Working in collaboration with Professor Matt Dalby, at the University of Glasgow, Celia is developing a sophisticated organ-chip system to determine whether particular breast cancer subtypes have a preference to spread to the bone or to the liver.
+Celia is developing a sophisticated organ-chip system to determine whether particular breast cancer subtypes have a preference to spread to the bone or to the liver.

 This technology uses tiny amounts of fluid (microfluids) that are contained within very narrow channels on small plastic chips which enable cells to migrate in a 3D environment that mimics living tissue.
 She will attach a fluorescent molecule to the breast cancer cells so they can be tracked and visualised using cutting edge microscopes.
 The cells that migrate to bone or liver fragments can then be counted to determine which breast cancer subtypes are likely to spread to these particular organs.

 Once this organ-chip model is optimised for specific breast cancer cell types, other cells such as fibroblasts (cells important in structure and support in the tumour microenvironment) and immune cells will be introduced via a network of microchannels to better reflect the tumour microenvironment.
 This more complex design will show whether different cells need to interact for metastasis to happen.